EnigmaBridge/client.js/README.md

 ## Usage

-The `client.js` can be used either in NodeJS v0.12 - v6 or in the browser (packaged by browserify).
+The `ebclient.js` can be used either in NodeJS v0.12 - v6 or in the browser (packaged by browserify).
+For more information how to use `ebclient.js` in the browser please take a look at [client.js-demo] repository.
+You can also test the API on our [Expert API page].

 There are few levels of the API, `eb.comm` is the low level API with additional complexity, with low level requests, etc..
 You probably won't need to touch this.